Freshpet (NASDAQ:FRPT) Downgraded by BidaskClub

-BidaskClub lowered shares of Freshpet (NASDAQ:FRPT) from a strong-buy rating to a buy rating in a research note issued to investors on Monday morning, BidAskClub reports.
+BidaskClub lowered shares of Freshpet (NASDAQ:FRPT) from a strong-buy rating to a buy rating in a research report sent to investors on Sunday, BidAskClub reports.

-Several other research firms have also recently weighed in on FRPT.
-Atlantic Securities assumed coverage on shares of Freshpet in a research report on Monday, October 5th.
-They set an overweight rating and a $131.00 price objective on the stock.
-TheStreet cut shares of Freshpet from a b rating to a c+ rating in a research report on Monday, November 2nd.
-ValuEngine upgraded shares of Freshpet from a hold rating to a buy rating in a research report on Monday, October 12th.
-Truist raised their price objective on shares of Freshpet from $90.00 to $120.00 in a research report on Wednesday, October 28th.
-Finally, Credit Suisse Group raised their price objective on shares of Freshpet from $75.00 to $94.00 and gave the company a neutral rating in a research report on Wednesday, August 5th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and eight have issued a buy rating to the company’s stock.
-Freshpet has an average rating of Hold and an average price target of $99.67.
+FRPT has been the topic of several other research reports.
+Citigroup boosted their price target on Freshpet from $78.00 to $93.00 and gave the company a sell rating in a research note on Tuesday, August 4th.
+DA Davidson boosted their price target on Freshpet from $116.00 to $130.00 and gave the company a buy rating in a research note on Tuesday, September 8th.
+Oppenheimer started coverage on Freshpet in a research note on Monday, August 3rd.
+They set a hold rating on the stock.
+TheStreet downgraded Freshpet from a b rating to a c+ rating in a research note on Monday, November 2nd.
+Finally, Robert W. Baird upped their target price on Freshpet from $115.00 to $135.00 and gave the stock an outperform rating in a research note on Tuesday, November 3rd.
+One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and seven have issued a buy rating to the stock.
+The company currently has an average rating of Hold and an average target price of $99.67.

 Freshpet, Inc manufactures and markets natural fresh products, refrigerated meals, and treats for dogs and cats in the United States, Canada, and the United Kingdom.
 The company sells its products under the Freshpet brand; and Dognation and Dog Joy labels through various classes of retail, including grocery, mass, club, pet specialty, and natural, as well as online.